Senior UX Designer · Design Systems

 About

 10 years in product design and UX.
-Built and scaled design systems across 4 countries at Aegon NL (5M+ customers), unifying 60+ products on one component architecture.
+Built and scaled design systems at Aegon NL (5M+ customers), unifying 60+ products under one shared component library.

 Indonesian by birth, Dutch because worstenbroodjes.